tilemill-project/tilemill/platforms/README.md

 1. Publish TileMill to npm (which is what windows and linux use to indicated update availability)

 1. Write blog post, update download links, changelog and upgrade notes like #1702

+1. Ensure key plugins are republished to support the new version